huynguy-db/arcion-docs/content/docs/instructional-docs/target-db-setup/Oracle.md

 ## IV.
 Setup Applier Configuration

 Replicant supports creating/loading tables at the partition and subpartition levels.
-Follow the instructions below if you want to disable the ability,
+Follow the instructions below if you want to change the behavior.

 1. From ```HOME```, navigate to the Applier Configuration File:
    ```BASH